IOTechSystems/xrt-examples/Servers/opc-ua/basic/README.md

 #### **With X.509 certificate**

 Refer to [Generate Certificates][1] to generate and Update `ApplicationUri`, `Certificate` and `PrivateKey` in `config/opc-ua-server-x509cert.json`.
+Download Client certificate and add that to `TrustList`.

 ```bash
 export OPC_UA_SERVER_CONFIG=opc-ua-server-x509cert